 3. Failure to Make Your Site Mobile-Friendly

-With all of the mobile devices in use today, it is absolutely imperative that your site have a mobile-friendly version.
+With all of the mobile devices in use today, it is absolutely imperative that your site has a mobile-friendly version.
 Google has implemented a mobile-first ideology.
 The reasoning behind this is people use mobile devices for the majority of their online activity.
 This is frequently the case for emails.
 This may seem like a minute detail, but it can make a huge difference in your conversion rates.

 There are a few tips for optimizing your emails for mobile format: